RanchoNJHS/ranchonjhs.github.io/README.md

   - images are scaled to 250px. make sure these images are square (don't worry about making them circular, that's handled by the code)
 - also in the assets folder, change the images on the front page to your own members.
 - you can adjust the size of these images by adjusting the values for index-img in styles.css
+- in calender.html change the calender widget to your google calender

 if the domain stops working, remind mrs. hartmann to go to porkbun.com and renew the subscription

 ranchonjhs website was coded by dominic huang and timothy chen